grst/grst.github.io/projects/_posts/2020-06-15-hello-zettelkasten.md

 and *outline notes* ("Folgezettel").
 A connection note is a note that links multiple Zettel and explains why they are related.
 An outline note connects notes in a particular order to form a storyline.
-They can be considered as a precursor of writing, for instance a blog post or a scientific paper.
+They can be considered as a precursor of writing, for instance, a blog post or a scientific paper.